+ Reply to Thread

 AVG 2011 64-bit - update causing boot problem on Win 7

 Some Windows 7 Operating Systems Cannot Be Started After Latest Update

 Free Antivirus | Forum - Some Windows 7 Operating Systems Cannot Be Started After Latest Update

 Last edited by Steve R Jones; December 3rd, 2010 at 06:50 AM.Have you ever listened to someone for a while and wondered.... "who ties your shoes for you?"

 I had the same problem on XP Pro (SP3).
 I ending up removing each component and the problem went away.
 And this was on one of the bigger rigs I built.
 I also think it burned up a strip of good OZR 2GB memory.
 I have swapped slots and machines and memtest can't even SEE the card.
 Thank goodness it was a pretty rugged Gigabyte mobo.

 New Avatar?
 I like it.
 Back to the oncologist Wednesday, I am now 7 years out after beating pancreatic.
 Had the full Whipple procedure, was cut from stem to stern.
 They even took out a foot of duodenum.
-Ain't life grand?"A man who carries a cat by the tail learns something he can learn in no other way" - Mark Twain
+Ain't life grand?What if the Hokey - Pokey really is what it's all about?